 While many celebrate July 4, 1776, as Independence Day in the United States, for African Americans like myself, June 19, 1865, is our Freedom Day.
 It was later shortened to Juneteenth combining June and Nineteenth.

 So, how can you talk to your kids about the history of Juneteenth?
 Here are a few ideas to get you started.

-First, educate yourself with resources about Juneteenth
+Educate yourself with resources about Juneteenth

 As we pursue social justice to create positive change in our nation and in our world, it has to begin at home.
 Juneteenth is a great way to start to open up the dialog.
 Having an open discussion regarding two “independence” days is a great way to start.
-One of the most important questions to consider is: Why do African-Americans feel there is a need to celebrate June 19?
+One of the most important questions to consider is: Why do African Americans feel there is a need to celebrate June 19?

 If you don’t know the answer, consider doing the following:

 - Read Frederick Douglass’s speech on “The Meaning of July Fourth to the Negro” found in its entirety here.

 - Read “This Day in History: The Good News of the Emancipation Proclamation Finally Reaches Texas” by David Hudson.

 - Read about the History of Juneteenth here.